6 Ways to Automatically Segment Subscribers In Web Push Notifications

 3. URL Based Automatic segmentation

-Example – www.example.com/hotels subscribers to be added to Hotels segment, www.example.com/flights should be added to Flight segment
+Example – www.example.com/hotels subscribers to be added to Hotels segment, www.example.com/flights should be added to the Flight segment

 Here is how it works: